sohkachun/customer_analysis/README.md

    ```

 3. Run the notebook:
-   Open `CaseySoh.ipynb` in Jupyter and run all cells.
+   Open `regression.ipynb` in Jupyter and run all cells.

 ---